jsilvela/doc/programming-wisdom.md

 Donald Knuth

+# 1.- Don’t be clever; be clear
+* It’s not about using the quickest algorithm or the fanciest technology.
+* It’s about mapping the problem domain into code as clearly as possible.
+* Keep clarifying and cleaning your program as it evolves.
+* Give good names to things.

-# 3.- Focus on your data structures
+# 2.- Focus on your data structures
 * Loops and conditionals are a done deal — like bouncing the ball in basketball.
 * Your data structures drive your algorithms.